Parents and Sportsmanship

 I hung my head in shame, not because I missed scoring the goal, but because I can hear you, my parents, screaming at me from the stands.
 The words are hurled at me with anger.
 The words are hurtful and directed at me.
 I am ashamed for not being able to live up to your expectations.
 I cannot bear to look at you in the stands because I know you are shaking your fists at me, standing and shouting insults at me.

 As I head back to the bench, my teammates pat me on the shoulder and the back.
 Each one has an encouraging word for me -- nice try, you'll get it next time, stay open and I'll pass it to you again.
 Coach smiles at me when I sit down.
 He walks over and taps me on my head.
 He speaks to me, but I can't hear his words.
-The only words I can hear are those being voiced to me by my you.
+The only words I can hear are those being yelled at me by you.
 Finally, Coach walks away.

 My head is no longer in the game.
 My team can accept my mistake.
 Why can't you?
 I am bewildered.
 My confusion quickly rises to anger.
 Why are you belittling me?
 Why are you not supporting me when I need your support when I need it the most?
 Why are you being so selfish?